How To Photograph St Paul's Cathedral In Melbourne

-While I’m capable of working quite quickly it is, nonetheless, helpful to have a few moments of quiet to carefully consider composition and technical concerns when photographing under low light conditions such as you find in many such places of worship.
+While I’m capable of working quite quickly it is, nonetheless, helpful to have a few moments of quiet.
+It allows me to carefully consider composition and technical concerns when photographing under low light conditions such as you find in many places of worship.

 Making Something Out of Nothing

 While not a portfolio standard image, I knew I had the advantage of two important elements that would allow me to produce a successful result of this particular spire at St. Paul’s Cathedral: light and color.